atgreen/surrender/README.md

 # Surrender

-## A programming environment for "infrastructure as code"
+Surrender is a programming environment for "infrastructure as code".

-Surrender brings the full power of the Common Lisp programming language and tools to the infrastructure orchestration arena.
+It brings the full power of the Common Lisp programming language and tools to the infrastructure orchestration arena.

 Surrender is a work in progress and is subject to frequent changes.
 Use at your own risk.